sumedhadewan/sql_datawarehouse_project/bronze_layer.md

 ```

 Using `TRUNCATE` and `COPY` command to perform bulk insert from csv files to database.
-This script is run on a daily basis to get a new content to data warehouse. so this is SQL code is saved as stored procedures in bronze layer.
 ```
 TRUNCATE bronze.erp_cust_az12;